Audio Session Management

 Audio Ducking

-To ensure the best user experience, certain overlays may require a decrease in the main video's audio level.
-For instance, when the user is making use of the Watch Party feature, the feature needs to use the device's microphone and speaker.
-The SDK will request the host app lower the volume of the current stream, to ensure a high call quality and good experience during the call.
-Audio ducking is also needed for the Twitter and Gamification features during video playback.
+Certain units within the StreamLayer Element may require a decrease in the main video's audio level.
+For example, when a user is in a Watch Party call, the SDK needs the device's microphone and speaker.
+The SDK requests the host app to lower the stream volume, ensuring high call quality and a good experience.
+Audio ducking is also needed during social content and gamification video playback.

-The StreamLayer class provides an interface with a callback function to notify when audio ducking is required.
-This will require you to implement SLRAppHost.Delegate.
-After that you can add or remove your implementation using SLRAppHost.delegate property.
+The StreamLayer SDK provides an interface with callback functions to notify when audio ducking is required.
+Implement SLRAppHost.Delegate, then register your implementation using SLRAppHost.delegate.

-Here is sample code that illustrates solution of using SLRAppHost.Delegate in the Activity class:
+Here is sample code using SLRAppHost.Delegate in the Activity class:

 import io.streamlayer.sdk.StreamLayer